aariani/bioinformatics_pipeline/NGSEP_varcall_full/TUTORIAL.md

 3. Chek that python3 is installed in your system

-# Run the script
+# Create slurm jobs

 One you have prepared the different folders with the FASTQ and REF just type:

-    python NGSEP_pipeline_full.py -i FASTQ -r REF/YOUR_REFERENCE_GENOME_SEQUENCE
+    python  NGSEP_aln_slurm.py -i FASTQ -r REF/YOUR_REFERENCE_GENOME_SEQUENCE

-After waiting (it might take long depending on your resources), you will have a file named FINAL_SNP_file.vcf in this folder.
-This is the unfiltered VCF file
+This sript will create a lot of different files (named NGSEP_align_SAMPLENAME.slurm) in the current folder.
+You can run them separately